 Beyond all question, the mystery of godliness is great: He appeared in a body, was vindicated by the Spirit, was seen by angels, was preached among the nations, was believed on in the world, was taken up in glory.
 (I Timothy 3:16)

-It is not unlikely that it is difficult for members of the Christian churches to really understand they no longer are part of the world.
+It seems difficult for members of the Christian churches to really understand they no longer are part of the world.
 Once Christ has come to us and given us eternal life, we no longer are part of the world.
 This may appear undemocratic.
 But if it were not so, the churches would be nothing more than local social institutions.

 The Christian Church is the Bride of the Lamb, the Body of Christ.
 It is anointed with the Holy Spirit of God because the Church is holy.
 The Church is sanctified by the Spirit, and is able to bring deliverance to those of mankind who are oppressed because it is anointed by the Spirit for that purpose.
 In fact, the physical body of the saint is the temple of the Holy Spirit.

-Because numerous churches in the Western nations are organized much like a business, the fact that the churches are Lampstands—the prophets of God in the local neighborhoods.
-The fact that the members of the congregations are members of the Body of Christ, while the Christian people would not deny that title, is not a present truth that materially affects the thinking and attitudes of many who attend the services.
+Because numerous churches in the Western nations are organized much like businesses, the fact that the churches are Lampstands—the prophets of God in the local neighborhoods—is not always made clear.
+That the members of the congregations actually are members of the Body of Christ, while the Christian people would not deny that title, is not a present truth that materially affects the thinking and attitudes of many who attend the services.

-Perhaps in the day in which we live, we pastors should impress upon the people that we are more that clubs of well intentioned people.
+Perhaps in the day in which we live, we pastors should impress upon the people that we are more than clubs of well-intentioned people.
 We are an integral part of the revelation of the invisible God in that we are members of Christ’s Body.

-How we view ourselves has an impact on how we treat our discipleship.
+How we view ourselves affects how we treat our discipleship.
 If we consider ourselves to be nothing more than members of a social group, then exhortations to holiness of person and behavior are little more than a nuisance to us.
 But if we picture ourselves as revelations of the invisible God, we realize that holiness of person and behavior are of first importance.

-In the seventeenth chapter of the Gospel of John, Jesus prayed that we Christians would be one—and not only one, but one in Christ in God.
+In John chapter 17, Jesus prayed that we Christians would be one—and not only one, but one in Christ in God.
 For this to be true, our attitude toward denominational divisions and loyalties must undergo some change.
 The world will never believe that it is God who has sent Christ into the world until we are more one in Christ than is true today.

 Based on the prayer of the Lord Jesus in John 17, I would not be surprised if before too long the true disciples of Jesus become one, and one revelation of God.
 I believe this is God’s intention.
 God certainly is not revealed in a multitude of competing denominations who, it appears to me, often do not trust one another.